-Clients include: Macmillan Children's Books, Nosy Crow, Walker Books, Stripes, Parragon, Maverick, Quarto.
+Clients include: Macmillan Children's Books, Nosy Crow, Walker Books, Stripes, Liontree Publishing, Parragon Books, Maverick, Quarto.

-For school visits, author events, and workshops, please see my Events page.
+For school visits, author events, and workshops, please see the Events page.

 Here are some QUESTIONS & ANSWERS, asked by Ben (aged 9) and Jack (aged 6)...

 What is your favourite food?
 I'm a big fan of cake and biscuits.
 Chocolate fudge cake is the best cake in the world!

 What do you like doing?
 Drawing, painting, writing, and listening to my record collection.
 I enjoy watching David Attenborough's documentaries too, and all things space related.
 And walking and exploring.
 And adding to my picture book collection.
 And discovering new illustrators and authors.
 And of course, dunking biscuits.

 If you could travel to anywhere, where would you go?
 The moon!
 I've gazed up at it in wonder ever since I was a boy.
 I'd love to visit one day... a rocket ride would be preferable, but I would definitely have a go at climbing a ladder if there was one.

 What is your favourite picture book?
 That's a tough one and it changes all the time.
 If I had to choose just one I think it would be Julia Donaldson's and Axel Scheffler's The Snail and the Whale.
 The idea of a tiny sea snail hitching a ride on the tail of a whale is nothing short of brilliant.
 Beautiful illustrations.
 Wonderfully told.